verrazzano/docs/content/en/docs/setup/customizing/grafana.md

 ### External Grafana Database

-By default, Verrazzano automatically installs and configures a Grafana database, you have the option to use your own external database.
+By default, Verrazzano automatically installs and configures a Grafana database.
+However, you can use your own external database.

-If you want to provide your own Grafana database , you must do the following steps:
+If you prefer to use your own Grafana database, complete the following steps:

 * Create a secret named `grafana-db` in the `verrazzano-install` namespace which contains the login credentials.

-  For example, you could configure it as shown:
+  For example:

   ```
   $ # Load the login credentials into variables